Henrique-O-S/SDLE_Project1/README.md

 ### CRDTs

 Regarding the usage of CRDTs, due to the scalability requirements, we are focused on the [DeltaCrdt](https://hexdocs.pm/delta_crdt/DeltaCrdt.html), since it doesn't require transmission of its state with every change made, only of its delta.
+That logic will be implemented to the [LWW-Element-Set](https://shuvoshaha7.medium.com/lww-element-set-9afff3310819) CRDT.

 ### Sistem Design Diagram